rust-embedded/wg/rfcs/0377-mutex-trait.md

 * Analyzing the program and set interrupt masks correctly
 * etc

+### Taxonomy

+A "MUTual EXclusion" aka `Mutex` as used in this trait describes the **principle** and not the *implementation* characteristics.
+More specifically:

+* A struct `Spinlock` could be one implementor of trait `Mutex` where the struct name gives away HOW mutual exclusion is achieved.
+* A struct `Sleeplock` would be another implementor with a telling name.
+		* For unfortunate reasons, a sleeping lock is often also called just `Mutex` in existing code (most prominent example being Linux).
+Using that naming scheme would mean a struct `Mutex` implementing the trait `Mutex` - this is discouraged to avoid stated ambiguity.

 ## Helpers

 A concern that has been raised is that taking multiple locks can lead to excessive rightward drift as: